Lebensmittelzutaten - Getreide und Mehl

 (of bread or flour) containing whole grains of wheat and also the husk

-Vollkorn, Vollweizengebäck
+Vollkorn, Vollweizen

 (of bread or flour) containing whole grains of wheat and also the husk

-Vollkorn, Vollwertig
+Vollkorn, vollwertig

 an unbleached flour that is made by grinding whole grains of wheat